 See all our Face Paint pages:

-The photographs in question although not of full-face black make-up, were of sufficiently dark coloured face paint as to appear black to the naked eye at a quick glance.
-This prompted the local council to withdraw funding from this particular Day of Dance, despite the Morris co-ordinator’s measured and evidence-based defence.
+(*) We were contacted regarding an issue with photographs of Morris sides used in the publicity before and after a Day of Dance.
+This was not a Morris Federation event, but the morris coordinator was a member of one of our teams.
+The photographs, although not of full-face black make-up, were of sufficiently dark coloured face paint as to appear black to the naked eye at a quick glance.
+This prompted the local council to withdraw funding from the Day of Dance, despite the morris co-ordinator’s measured and evidence-based defence.

 Conclusion